najlaauni/NZStoreReceiptSystem/README.md

 ## ⚙️ What the Code Does
 - Displays a product catalog (Bed, Pillow, Blanket, Table, Lamp) with prices.
-- Allows the cashier to:
+- Allows the cashier to:<br>
-Enter customer details
+Enter customer details<br>
-Select product(s) and quantity
+Select product(s) and quantity<br>
 Automatically calculate subtotal, tax (5%), and discount (10% if applicable)
-- Generates a formatted receipt including:
+- Generates a formatted receipt including:<br>
-Store details
+Store details<br>
-Purchased items and totals
+Purchased items and totals<br>
-Tax, discount, and final amount
+Tax, discount, and final amount<br>
-Tracks the total number of customers and income for the day.
+Tracks the total number of customers and income for the day.<br>
 Displays a daily closing report when the user exits.

 ## 🧾 Project Summary
-The NZ Store Receipt System replicates a simple real-world store operation where each customer’s transaction is processed individually.
+The NZ Store Receipt System replicates a simple real-world store operation where each customer’s transaction is processed individually. <br>
 It ensures accurate calculations, clear receipts, and end-of-day reports.
 All in one efficient C++ program.

 ## ✅ Conclusion
-The NZ Store Receipt System is a practical and functional example of how C++ can be used to simulate real-world business operations.
+The NZ Store Receipt System is a practical and functional example of how C++ can be used to simulate real-world business operations.<br>
-It enhances understanding of programming fundamentals while providing a foundation for more advanced POS systems in the future.
+It enhances understanding of programming fundamentals while providing a foundation for more advanced POS systems in the future.<br>
 This project proves that even simple console applications can deliver efficient, organized, and user-friendly solutions.

 ## 🧠 Tech Stack